Answers to frequently asked questions around furlough leave

 The word ‘furlough’ generally means temporary leave of absence from work.
 This can be due to economic conditions affecting one company, or matters affecting the whole country.
 Until now the expression has not carried any meaning in UK employment law but has been temporarily introduced in response to the unprecedented situation presented by the COVID-19 pandemic.
 This does not mean that the fundamentals of employment law have changed, simply that this scheme adds to them.

-Extension of the scheme
+Ending of the scheme

 Which employers are eligible?

 Any employer (of any size) is eligible for the scheme.
 This includes:

 - recruitment agencies (if the agency workers are paid through PAYE)

 To be eligible the employer must have created and started a PAYE payroll scheme on or before 19 March 2020 and have a UK bank account and must have placed employees on at least a 3-week furlough period by 10 June 2020.

 Where a company is in administration, the administrator can access the Coronavirus Job Retention Scheme.

 More information is available on the government website and further details of the extended flexible scheme are expected.
 The situation is evolving rapidly and future regulations and guidance should be checked frequently.

 The government did not anticipate much public sector use of the scheme because many public sector employees are continuing to work throughout the coronavirus outbreak.